jgateley/FootSmart/README.md

 `cycle` presets only work with single CC messages. `scroll` presets only work if each element in the scroll has the same length.
 (A message can be a message group, expanding to multiple messages).

+Cycles can also include a`show` option, with value `current` or `next`.
+With `current`, the preset shows what is currently active (and handles the On Bank Entry message to ensure the state is correct).
+With `next`, the preset shows what state will be active after a press.
+No setup required.

 ## Color Palettes
 Color schemas define a set of colors.
 Each set includes many potential targets like `bank_text` or `preset_shifted_text`.